antononcube/Raku-Jupyter-Chatbook/README.md

 **Remark:** The instructions in this section follow the instructions in ["Jupyter::Kernel"](https://github.com/bduggan/raku-jupyter-kernel).
-The "main" change is using `jupyter-chatbook.raku` instead of `jupyter-kernel.raku`.
+The "main" change is using `jupyter-chatbook-raku` instead of `jupyter-kernel.raku`.

 ### Server Configuration